Google Gemini vs ChatGPT: Which Free AI Chatbot Wins in 2026?

 The "free + no signup" angle

-The reason a lot of people search for this comparison is they want the best free AI — and the answer is usually "Gemini, accessed through whatever wrapper has the lowest friction."
+Most people searching for this comparison aren't really asking which model is smarter.
+They want the best free AI without the runaround, and the answer is usually some version of "Gemini, through whatever wrapper has the lowest friction."

 Smillee AI is one of those wrappers.
-It's Gemini-powered, requires zero signup, and is free.
-If you've been bouncing between ChatGPT's signup wall and Google's "please log in" page, it's worth trying as your daily default.
-For more options, see our roundup of free ChatGPT alternatives you can use without signup.
+Gemini-powered, no signup, free.
+If you've spent any time ping-ponging between ChatGPT's signup wall and Google's "please log in" screen, it's worth keeping open as your default.
+For more, here's our roundup of free ChatGPT alternatives you can use without signup.

 Bottom line